lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

    the system.
 Each cause register contains a sticky bit that is set by the incoming alert, and is clearable with a write by software.
 This should only be cleared after software has cleared the event trigger, if applicable.
-It is possible that the event requires no clearing (e.g. a parity error), or can’t be cleared (a breach in the metal mesh protecting the chip).
+It is possible that the event requires no clearing (e.g. a parity error), or can't be cleared (a breach in the metal mesh protecting the chip).

    Note that in the rare case when multiple events are triggered at or about the